• Skip to main content

 Notes

-• Storage - Store leftover orzo pasta salad in an airtight container in the fridge for up to 3 days.
-You may want to add a bit more lemon juice and olive oil before eating.
+• Store leftover orzo pasta salad in an airtight container in the fridge for up to 3 days.
+Add a bit more lemon juice and olive oil before eating.

 Nutrition